Manifold Fitting: Numerical study

 \subsection{Fitting of a Calabi–Yau manifold}

 Calabi–Yau manifolds \cite{calabi2015kahler} are a class of compact, complex Kähler manifolds that possess a vanishing first Chern class.
 They are highly significant because they are Ricci-flat manifolds, which means that their Ricci curvature is zero at all points, aligning with the universe model of physicists.
-A simple example of a Calabi–Yau manifold of complex dimension $3$ is the Fermat quartic:
+A simple example of a Calabi–Yau manifold is the Fermat quartic:

-where $\mathbb{P}^4$ is the $4$-dimensional complex projective space.
-To visualize it, we generate low-dimensional projections of the manifold by eliminating variables as in \cite{hanson1994construction}, dividing by $v^4$, and setting $\frac{w^4}{v^4}$ and $\frac{z^4}{v^4}$ to be constant.
+where $\mathbb{P}^3$ refers to the complex projective 3-space.
+To visualize it, we generate low-dimensional projections of the manifold by eliminating variables as in \cite{hanson1994construction}, dividing by $w^4$, and setting $\frac{z^4}{w^4}$ to be constant.
 We then normalize the resulting inhomogeneous equation as

 The resulting surface is embedded in 4D and can be projected to ordinary 3D space for display.
 The parametric representation of (\ref{cy_pj}) is